Cllr Hilary Cox Condron

 And, like many of us, over the last year I’ve seen how inequality, poverty and prejudice have been exposed both in Arbury and across the city.
 I’ve seen local communities rally together and our city officers and councillors working so hard to take care of residents.

 What happens next is so vital – in tackling poverty and in the face of the climate emergency – and I believe, as a county councillor, I can play my part, drawing on all my years of community experience.
-It’s my first time standing as a councillor, but I look forward to becoming part of an incredible ward team and Cambridge Labour group.
-With listening ears, warm heart, creative soul and a dedication to social justice and the environment, I am standing in Arbury to play my part as we work together for a better future.
+With listening ears, warm heart, creative soul and a dedication to social justice and the environment, I am playing my part as we work together for a better future.